kliwwy/Kaijo/README.md

-# IPVP PaperSpigot 1.7 Fork #
+# Kaijo PaperSpigot 1.7 Fork #
-<p>This is the primary repository for the IPVP PaperSpigot 1.7.10 software.
+<p>This is the primary repository for the Kaijo PaperSpigot 1.7.10 software.
 PaperSpigot is a high performance
 Spigot fork that aims to fix gameplay and mechanics inconsistencies.
-PaperSpigot 1.7.10 is no longer a supported software by their development team; please do not bug them to fix any issues for you.
-You are free to submit issues via the Issue tracker on GitHub, we will aim to fix or add any issues you come across.</p>
+I will not continue to update this, development is finished.</p>

 ## Installation Instructions ##
-Install our customized version of PaperSpigot via 3 easy steps:
+Install Kaijo:

 1. Clone this repository to your computer via `git clone` or GitHub's download feature
 2. Initialize git submodules: `git submodule update --init`